azurecitadel/azurecitadel/content/es/prereqs.md

 ---
 title: "Prereqs"
-description: "Attending an Enterprise Scale partner hacks?
+description: "Attending an Enterprise Scale partner hack?
 Get these done before it starts and then check you have the right access."
 layout: single
 weight: 1
 draft: false